Re9shepp/Analysis-and-Prediction-of-Common-Fruit-Prices-Per-Pound-Based-on-Bayesian-Models/README.md

 -   `paper` Includes the Quarto document and PDF of the final paper, along with the bibliography file.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Data Retrieval
+The raw fruit pricing data was retrieved from Hammer Data.
+To access the original dataset:
+1. Visit the Hammer Data website.
+2. Click the "Zipped CSVs with full price data" link and save the file locally.

 ## Statement on LLM usage